rems-project/cn-tutorial/docs/getting-started/tutorials/first-taste.md

 - Each clause of the specification concludes with a semicolon.

-Next, suppose we have implemented `min3` (not quite correctly) as shown below.
+Next, suppose we have implemented `min3` (a little incorrectly) as shown below.

 ```c title="exercises/min3/min3.broken.c"
 --8<--